How to pay for coding boot camp

 GI Bill funds

-If you’re a veteran, there are many coding boot camps that can accept GI Bill money.
-The U.S. Department of Veterans Affairs’ GI Bill Comparison Tool can help you find eligible programs in your area.
+If you’re a veteran, look into one of the many coding boot camps that can accept GI Bill money.
+The U.S. Department of Veterans Affairs’ GI Bill Comparison Tool can help you find qualifying programs in your area.